Firenza/graphql-netstandard-client/README.md

 # graphql-netstandard-client
 A simple and testable GraphQL client for .NET and .NET core

-To use reference the `GraphQl.NetStandard.Client` on NuGet
+To use reference the `GraphQl.NetStandard.Client` package on [NuGet](https://www.nuget.org/packages/GraphQl.NetStandard.Client/)

 An example request to read some basic repository information from GitHub
 ```csharp